Darren Throop: Career

 Shortly after the listing, Throop began acquiring leading content producers and distributors around the globe.
 Stepping up to the main market of the London Stock Exchange in 2010, Entertainment One was confirmed as a FTSE 250 entrant in the FTSE UK Index Series in 2013.
 In 2019, he sold the company to American toy manufacturer Hasbro for nearly $4 billion and he remains the CEO to date.

 On August 22, 2022, it was announced that Throop would be stepping down as CEO at the end of the year.

+On April 20, 2023, Hasbro entered talks to sell eOne back to its founder Darren Throop.
+However, eOne would instead be sold to Lionsgate and be renamed Lionsgate Canada.